-According to the allegations, Boehringer fraudulently marketed Aggrenox, Combivent and Micardis for uses that were not medically accepted nor approved by the FDA and were, therefore, not covered by any federal health care program.
-The off-label promotion of these drugs caused false claims to be submitted to Medicare and other government sponsored health care programs.
+According to the allegations, Boehringer fraudulently marketed Aggrenox, Combivent and Micardis for uses that were not medically accepted nor approved by the FDA and were, therefore, not covered by any federal healthcare program.
+The off-label marketing of these drugs caused false claims to be submitted to Medicare and other government-sponsored healthcare programs.

-In addition to the allegations that Boehringer knowingly and willfully used improper marketing tactics for these drugs, federal authorities also found pharmaceutical manufacturer illegally promoted the sale and use of its COPD drugs, Atrovent and Combivent.
-Boehringer allegedly encouraged the use and sale of both drugs at unacceptably high doses, which exceeded the approved dosage amount covered by federal health care programs.
+In addition to the allegations that Boehringer knowingly and willfully used improper marketing tactics for these drugs, federal authorities also found that the pharmaceutical manufacturer illegally promoted the sale and use of its COPD drugs, Atrovent and Combivent.
+Boehringer allegedly encouraged the use and sale of both drugs at unacceptably high doses, which exceeded the approved dosage amount covered by federal healthcare programs.

 Additional allegations contained within the whistleblower’s lawsuit included:

 - Promoting Atrovent and Combivent as a children’s medication used to treat asthma and coughs associated with the common cold or flu.
-In reality, neither of these drugs had not been tested on kids.
+In reality, neither of these drugs have been tested on kids.

 - Marketing Micardis as a means to prevent “metabolic syndrome” and early kidney disease.
-The only FDA approved use of Micardis is for the treatment of hypertension.
+The only FDA-approved use of Micardis is for hypertension treatment.